 For 10 years, Wendy was employed by the State of Minnesota, rising through the ranks from Graphic Designer to an Art Director position.
 Her principal responsibility was to manage, produce, and coordinate design and printing for public information projects.

 Wendy left the State of Minnesota to become President of Points Of View Incorporated.
 She is a co-partner of this entity with her husband, James V. Gambone, a video producer and intergenerational consultant.
 She coordinates all aspects of design production for her clients—from inception to delivery.
-Wendy also designs multi-media materials, including web pages.
+Wendy also designs multi-media materials and web pages; and with a background in creative filmmaking, she is also experienced in digital video production as a producer, writer, and editor.

 Elder Eye™ Institute – Design, Publishing, & Consulting – ElderEye.com